True False Not Given questions are commonly used in all 3 Reading Passage in the IELTS test.

 Not Given: The text does not say if the statement is True or False (in real life, it could be true OR false, but there is no answer in the text)

-- The answer is always in the text – you never need to use your own general knowledge (though sometimes it might help you guess the answer before you find it in the text).
+- The True and False answers are always in the text – you never need to use your own general knowledge (though sometimes it might help you guess the answer before you find it in the text).

 - The statements are usually in the same order as they appear in the text.